douglasgreen/outlines/computing/programming_languages/php.md

 5.  **Continued Development and Modern Features**: PHP continues to evolve, with regular updates that add modern features and improve performance and security.
 This ongoing development ensures that PHP remains a relevant and powerful tool for web development.

-In conclusion, PHP\'s history, ongoing development, and central role in the web development landscape make it an essential tool for creating dynamic, interactive websites.
+In conclusion, PHP's history, ongoing development, and central role in the web development landscape make it an essential tool for creating dynamic, interactive websites.
 Its ease of use, flexibility, and robust community support ensure its continued relevance in the ever-evolving world of web technology.

 ## Setting Up the PHP Environment